 The THRIVE Podcast for Women Entrepreneurs is all about supporting YOU to start and build a thriving business.
 On THRIVE, we connect you with leading experts, entrepreneurs, and organizations that provide capital, mentorship, training, tools and other support to help you to make your vision reality, faster.

 The THRIVE podcast is a production of Startup Canada, Canada’s entrepreneurship organization, supporting Canada’s entrepreneurs to succeed.
 This podcast is presented in partnership with the Business Development Bank of Canada and Scotiabank.

-On this week’s THRIVE Podcast, sponsored by the Business Development Bank of Canada and Scotiabank, Ilana discusses using word of mouth marketing to break into new markets and the importance of community in the start-up world.
+On this week’s THRIVE Podcast, sponsored by the Business Development Bank of Canada and Scotiabank, Margaux showcases thriving prairies-based startups and discusses the opportunities and barriers of rural entrepreneurship.

 Recently Aired Episodes